MGodfrey50/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 1. A virtual network with 3 subnets containing a jumpbox and application gateway and (optional) a virtual network gateway.
 2. A secured vWAN hub

-3. An AVS environment with 2 servers running a web site (We will walk through how to create a vNet and add two servers running IIS).
+3. An AVS environment with 2 servers running a web site (We will walkthrough how to create a vNet and add two servers running IIS).

 4. A connection to on-premises network via ExpressRoute, otherwise you can simulate this with an ExpressRoute (ExR) connection from another vNet to